For the many Indians who are looking to find International conference travel grants, we are happy to help you with the procedures involved in one.

 - Always scan all your documents starting from passport front-page, visa, ticket, bills and have a soft copy with you

 - Always carry passport and cash along with you.
-Do not leave in hotel room.
+Do not leave in the hotel room.

-- Never hand your passport to any unauthorised person except immigration officers at Airport
+- Never hand your passport to any unauthorized person except immigration officers at Airport

 Visa and Immigration

 - Check the website and enquire with the Visa issuing authority like Embassy or VFS on which Visa you require – student or tourist, etc.